kuzzleio/documentation-old/src/kuzzle-dsl/essential/koncorde.md

 * whenever data is submitted to the engine, it returns the indexed filters matching it
 * data is never stored in the engine

-In other words, a percolation engine is the reverse of a search engine, where data is indexed and filters are used to retrieve data matching them.
+In other words, a percolation engine is the inverse of a search engine, where data is indexed and filters are used to retrieve data matching them.